Your 19-Step SEO Guide for New Websites

 Internal linking gives you a way to signal to Google what your page is about through the anchor text you use.
 If you’re not familiar with the term, the anchor text refers to the words that are hyperlinked.
 Google sees the words used each time there’s a link to a web page and takes that as information about what’s on the page.

 Internal links also give you a way to show the search engines how your different pages are connected and drive traffic from one page on the website to another.
-Since you ideally want your visitors to stick around and spend some time on your website (which is also good for SEO), providing helpful internal links is a good way to make that happen.
+You ideally want your visitors to stick around to avoid a high bounce rate on your website, providing helpful internal links is a good way to make that happen.

 Before your web pages can show up on the search engine results page, Google has to crawl your website.